Interactive Story Engine

 FRISE games are played in your browser.
 Games can be hosted on a web site, or can be downloaded and played offline.
 To play a downloaded game, you just click on the HTML file to launch your browser and start playing!

-You write games in your favorite text editor.
+You write games in your favorite text editor, linking our free interactive story engine script.
 Choose-Your-Own-Adventure stories are written directly in conforming HTML, without the need to learn a specialized story format language.

 More complicated interactions in stories, such as remembering state, are achieved using standard Javascript.